Ph.D.

 Research as a long-form practice, not just a finish line.

-Doctoral work belongs here as an unfolding practice of reading, research, writing, and disciplined inquiry, while the section also speaks from the actual degree plan as well: a January 7, 2022 program start, 60 required credits, 27 satisfied, foundations complete, and the core, prospectus, and dissertation phases still actively unfolding.
+Doctoral work is shown through the current degree plan: January 7, 2022 program start, 60 required credits, 27 satisfied, foundations complete, and core, prospectus, and dissertation phases still ahead.

 Doctoral Brief